Which Of The Following Is A Benefit Of Unified Command

 Reduced Conflict and Improved Collaboration: Harmonizing Diverse Interests

 Disasters frequently involve multiple agencies with potentially competing priorities.
-Unified Command helps to mitigate conflicts by providing a structured forum for negotiation and compromise.
-By establishing a shared goal, UC encourages collaboration and reduces the likelihood of jurisdictional disputes hindering the response.
-This leads to:
+And unified Command helps to mitigate conflicts by providing a structured forum for negotiation and compromise.
+By establishing a shared goal, UC encourages collaboration and reduces the likelihood of jurisdictional disputes hindering the response Turns out it matters..

 • Shared Understanding of Goals and Objectives: All agencies agree on a common set of objectives, reducing the potential for conflicting priorities.